fbpx

 There is handicapped parking available next to the building, a ramp to get on the sidewalk, automated-opening doors, and an elevator for your use.
 Library staff are also able to assist you from the parking lot to the building.
 Please call 918-683-6657 to request assistance.

-You will enter the library on the south side of the building.
+You will enter the library on the north side of the building.
 You’ll pass the bathrooms and small glass room on the right, then turn right to enter the Local History and Genealogy Department where the Grant Foreman Collection is housed.

 On occasion, if staff numbers are reduced, you may find the doors locked.
 The collection is still available for your use, so please contact a staff member to unlock the doors for you.